Speaker John Boehner tells a big one on Face the Nation.

 For small businesses with less than 50 employees, the type that account for a disproportionately high rate of hiring, they don’t have to offer health care at all!
 Their employees can purchase plans via the health care exchanges offered by the states or the federal government.
 According to business-friendly website SailPay.com, “This could offer substantial cost savings for small businesses currently spending thousands of dollars a year per employee on health insurance premiums.”

-If small businesses with less than 25 employees choose to offer health plans that they as employers can also purchase via health care exchanges, the federal government will offer a tax credit of up to 35 percent of the cost of the plan.
+If small businesses with less than 25 employees choose to offer health plans the federal government will offer a tax credit of up to 35 percent of the cost of the plan.
 That’s a credit, not a deduction; real money.
-While the actual value of this credit depends on the company’s income, it hardly qualifies as the Job Destroyer advanced by fearmonger Boehner.
+While the actual value of this credit depends on the company’s income, it hardly qualifies as the Job Destroyer advanced by Boehner.

 The plans offered under the exchanges need not be perfect to beat what used to be offered to small businesses, because what was offered was crap.
-Everyone worries that exchange-based plans are going to be too costly to small businesses, but, my God, to beat what was offered in the past will take virtually nothing.
+Everyone worries that exchange-based plans are going to be too costly to small businesses, but to beat what was offered in the past will take virtually nothing.

 As Norah O’Donnell pointed out, the law offers a number of benefits for businesses that want to offer plans to their workers.
 Yes, the law is complex for small businesses to negotiate.
 We haven’t touched on all the wrinkles here.
 And yes, it is likely that for some larger small businesses, which have elected to ignore their workers’ well being by paying low wages and offering nothing by way of health coverage, some of these will pay more than they have in the past.
 It has been well documented that some employers who could afford to offer basic health care insurance were dumping their workers onto taxpayer-funded plans of last resort.

-What is most reprehensible about Boehner’s dissembling is that as Speaker of the House he knows what provisions are in the law.
+What is most reprehensible about Boehner’s dissembling is that as Speaker of the House he knows the provisions of the law.
 His Big Lie is an informed Lie.
 He knows the difference.
-He knows that he cannot play politics based on the facts and lose the only political angle his side knows how to muster: war on reform.
-And to allow President Obama the remotest credit for any aspect of the law is apparently to offer a lane to possible victory in November.
+He knows that he cannot play politics based on the facts and lose his war on reform.
+And to allow President Obama the slighest credit for any aspect of the law is apparently to offer a lane to possible victory in November.
 That would never do.

 Instead we see the first salvos on the front of fomenting fear that small businesses will stop hiring and that employees of those firms should also fear for their jobs, not to mention their health care coverage.
 It’s a low, low, road to travel.
-But it seems to be the only road afforded those who must contort themselves into the unseemly position of attempting to scare away Americans—and small businesses—from the first real health care break they’ve caught in a generation.
+But it seems to be the only road afforded those who are attempting to scare away Americans—and small businesses—from the first real health care break they’ve caught in a generation.
 And I say that in the face of all the shortcomings evident in the Affordable Care Act.
 Its shortcomings are far less than anything Boehner and his ilk have up their sleeves if they win in November.